 So, there are two key questions to explore:

 What channels does your target audience hang out?
-As an example, LinkedIn is likely a great shout for a B2B audience, but isn’t your best bet for B2C.
+As an example, LinkedIn is likely a great shout for a B2B content marketing strategy, but might not be your best bet for B2C.
 There are also likely niche communities that your audience are engaged with or voices in the space that they trust – think Superpath or the Content Marketing Institute for content marketers, for instance.

 What formats does your audience like to engage with?
 Do they prefer to watch short-form video clips, listen to podcasts, read long-form articles, and so on.